-Part-skim ricotta is manufactured from milk with reduced milk fat content, and the finished product shall contain not more than 80% moisture and less than 11% but not less than 6% milk fat.
+Part-skim ricotta is manufactured from milk with reduced milk fat content, and the finished product shall contain no more than 80% moisture and less than 11% but not less than 6% milkfat.

-Ricotta (Ricotone) from whey is manufactured from whey, and the finished product shall contain not more than 82.5% moisture and less than 1% milk fat.
+Ricotta (Ricotone) from whey is manufactured from whey, and the finished product shall contain no more than 82.5% moisture and less than 1% milkfat.

 Fresh ricotta cheese is readily available year-round in groceries and supermarkets.
 Buy fresh ricotta in sealed containers/packs from refrigerated sections.

-Good ricotta should be soft, creamy and moist and grainy.
-It should be clear white or creamy with sweet or slightly acidic flavor.
-Avoid any off-flavored, beyond date products.
+Good ricotta should be soft, creamy and moist, and grainy.
+It should be clear white or creamy with a sweet or slightly acidic flavor.
+Avoid any off-flavored, beyond-date products.

 Being a fresh and soft cheese, ricotta is highly perishable and must be refrigerated in a well-sealed container.
-If you prepare it in home, make small batches frequently and store well in the fridge for up to a week.
+If you prepare it at home, make small batches frequently and store it well in the fridge for up to a week.

 Here are some serving tips:

 Enjoy fresh ricotta mixed thoroughly with fruits and dried nuts as a dessert.

 In Russia and other Eastern European nations, ricotta is substituted for tvoróg (творо́г) in delicious Syrniki (сырники), a traditional sweet pancake.